cp431/a1/README.md

 - Strict adherence to the SHARCNET etiquette (as per the course outline) is required.
 - Refer to the course outline for details on the assignment submission instructions.

 The gap between consecutive prime numbers 11 and 13 is equal to 2.
 The gap between consecutive prime numbers 503 and 509 is equal to 6.
 Write an MPI C or Python program to determine the largest gap between a pair of consecutive prime numbers, up to 1,000,000,00 (one billion).
-Your program should also output two primenumbers in the range [1:109] that realize the largest gap found.
+Your program should also output two prime numbers in the range [1:10^9] that realize the largest gap found.

 You can use any of the Number Theoretic Functions implemented in GMP, GNU Multiple Precision Arithmetic Library, http://gmplib.org/, such as mpz_probab_prime_p, mpz_next_prime.